-The Fortuyn under the command of skipper Pieter Westrik departed from Texel on its maiden voyage on 27 September 1723.
-It carried 200,000 guilders in valuables, consisting of silver bars and silver coins.
+The Fortuyn departed from Texel on her maiden voyage on September 27, 1723 under the command of skipper Pieter Westri.
+It carried f200,000 in valuables, consisting of silver bars and silver coins.
 The Fortuyn sailed in company with two other East Indiamen Hogenes and Graveland, bound for Batavia (now Jakarta) via the Cape of Good Hope.

-After a fast passage of 97 days the Fortuyn anchored in Table Bay on 2 January 1724, reporting just one man dead and three sick.
+After a fast passage of 97 days the Fortuyn anchored in Table Bay on January 2, 1724, reporting just one man dead and three sick.
 After a compulsory period of rest at the Cape of Good Hope, the VOC ships were required to follow a prescribed route (sailing instructions or sailing orders) for the journey from the Cape to the Sunda Strait.
-The Fortuyn took in some extra rations and left the Cape for Batavia on 18 January but was wrecked en route.
+The Fortuyn took in some extra rations and left the Cape for Batavia on January 18, but was wrecked en route in 1724.

 Research undertaken by Australian and Dutch archaeologists over the past several years started with British and French and documents, indicating that a Dutch ship anchored at Christmas Island and ran ashore at night.

 Recent research in Dutch archives by the Dutch maritime historian Pablo Boorsma revealed that in April 1724 the skipper of the outgoing Dutch ship Graveland found floating wreckage from the missing Fortuyn in the latitude of the Cocos and the longitude of Christmas Island.

 A rare VOC chart of the Indian Ocean